- Introduction to Thorium-227 Radiopharmaceuticals

 Historical Background

 The journey of using radioactive substances in medicine has a storied history, dating back to the early 20th century following the discovery of radium by Marie and Pierre Curie.
-This groundbreaking discovery opened the doors to the field of nuclear medicine, a realm where radioactivity is harnessed for both diagnostic and therapeutic purposes.
-Initially, the medical use of radioactive substances was experimental and somewhat rudimentary, often without full understanding of the potential risks or mechanisms of action.
+This groundbreaking discovery opened the doors to the field of nuclear medicine, where radioactivity is harnessed for both diagnostic and therapeutic purposes.
+Initially, the medical use of radioactive substances was experimental and somewhat rudimentary, often without a full understanding of the potential risks or mechanisms of action.

 As the 20th century progressed, the field of nuclear medicine evolved significantly.
 The initial fascination and broad application of radium in various treatments eventually gave way to a more nuanced understanding of radioactivity and its effects on the human body.
 This shift led to the development of more controlled and targeted approaches to using radioactive substances in medicine.